Eagle P3 project at a glance

 - RTD entered into a 34-year agreement with Denver Transit Partners (DTP) under which it will pay DTP to operate and maintain the system; DTP repays its private financing from that amount, much like home mortgages are repaid.

 - East Rail Line: a 22.8-mile electric commuter rail corridor between Denver’s Union Station and Denver International Airport that passes through east Denver and Aurora, and includes stations at 38th & Blake, 40th & Colorado, Central Park, Peoria, and 40th Ave & Airport Blvd & Gateway Park and 61st and Pena.
 The line name is officially the University of Colorado A Line.
 This line opened on April 22, 2016.

 - Gold Line: an 11.2-mile electric commuter rail corridor between Union Station and Ward Road in Wheat Ridge that will pass through northwest Denver, Adams County and Arvada, and include intermediate stations at 41st•Fox, Pecos Junction, Clear Creek•Federal, 60th & Sheridan•Arvada Gold Strike, Olde Town Arvada, Arvada Ridge and Wheat Ridge•Ward.
 This line is officially named the G Line.
 This line opened April 26, 2019.

 - Northwest Rail Line: a 6.2-mile first segment running between Union Station and Westminster Station near 72nd Avenue and Federal Boulevard.
-This line is officially name the B Line.
+This line is officially named the B Line.
 This line opened July 25, 2016.

 - Commuter Rail Maintenance Facility (CRMF): located at 5151 Fox St., where vehicles serving the four FasTracks commuter rail corridors will be repaired, cleaned and stored.